yesyinka/blog_source/_posts/2014-03-05-oop-concepts-in-python-2-dot-x-part-1.markdown

 As you can see, the built-in function `type()` returns the content of the _magic attribute_ `__class__` (magic here means that its value is managed by Python itself offstage).
 The type of the variable `a`, or its class, is `int`.
 (This is a very inaccurate description of this rather complex topic, so remember that we are just scratching the surface).

-Once you have a class you can _instantiate_ it to get a concrete object (an _instance_) of that type, i.e. an objects built according to the structure of that class.
+Once you have a class you can _instantiate_ it to get a concrete object (an _instance_) of that type, i.e. an object built according to the structure of that class.
 The Python syntax to instantiate a class is the same of a function call

 ``` python
 >>> b = int()